kilazz/SCStrix-Soar-Raid-Edit/README.md

      - Run `Install_DTSXUltra.cmd` for DTS X Ultra support.
      - Run `Install_Nahimic.cmd` for Nahimic support.
 6. **Restart:** Reboot your PC to finalize the installation.
-## Troubleshooting
-- **Microfreeze Issue:**
-   - A brief microfreeze may occur after running `nhAsusStrixSonicStudioSC.exe`.
-This is a known issue and typically resolves itself.

 [DriverStoreExplorer]: https://github.com/lostindark/DriverStoreExplorer